elearning-x/certificat-ia/Part_1/1.3/p1_3_lab_correction_confidence_en.md

 We will assess the coverage probability of these intervals, which measures their accuracy in capturing the true parameter.
 Additionally, we explore the confidence interval length as a measure of precision, helping us choose the most suitable method for a given situation.

-# Part I. Confidence Intervals for Binomial Proportion
+# Confidence Intervals for Binomial Proportion

-## I. A. Walds and Wilson Confidence Interval
+## Walds and Wilson Confidence Interval

 1. Simulate a sample named `sample_data` of 100 i.i.d. variables following a Bernouilli distribution with success probability `p=0.3` (hint: use `np.random.binomial` with argument `n=1`).